-The Mahayana Buddhist challenged the traditional Buddhist attitude towards meat eating and believed that it conflicted with the principles of compassion, harmlessness and non injury to living creatures.
+The Mahayana Buddhists challenged the traditional Buddhist attitude towards meat eating and believed that it conflicted with the principles of compassion, harmlessness and non injury to living creatures.
 They questioned how a bodhisattva, who wished to treat all living beings as though they were himself, would accept eating the flesh of any living being.
-They declared that men should feel affinity with all living beings, as if they were their own kin and refrain from eating meat.
+According to them men should feel the affinity with all living beings, as if they were their own kin and refrain from eating meat.
 The Lankavatara Sutra openly criticized the meat eating habits of the Theravada School and concluded thus, "All meat eating in any form or manner and in any circumstances is prohibited unconditionally and once and for all."
 Meat eating is not prohibited in Vajrayana Buddhism also.

 Suggestions for Further Reading

 - The Bhikkhus' Rules A Guide for Lay People

 - Dana, the practice of giving

 - The economy of gifts - code for the Buddhist monks

 - Food for the Heart, Talks on the Dhamma practice